 Q: How do I know if there’s a delay?

-A: All delays will be announced on the district website or emailed directly to you via SNN.
-You can also listen to your local radio, TV stations The Superintendent’s decision is usually made and announced no later than 6 a.m.
+A: All delays will be announced on the district website or emailed directly to you via SchoolMessenger.
+Delays and closings are listed on local radio and TV stations.
+The decision is usually made no later than 6 a.m.